vaginessa/dns-wiki/CustomScripts.md

 **WARNING**: This functionality should be used only by **experienced users that know what they are doing!** These examples may block your Android device (or block the whole internet) if not executed with proper care.
 Be careful when applying these settings on remote device servers over ssh session.!

 IPv4 and IPv6
 ------------
 IPtables only filters IPv4 traffic (RFC 1918).
 Rules setup in iptables will not touch ipv6 traffic so we need our ip6tables.
-IPv6 does not include private network features such as NAT.
+**IPv6 does not include private network features such as NAT**.
 Because of the very large number of IPv6 addresses.
-However, FC00::/7 (and FC20::/7) prefix used to identify Local IPv6 unicast addresses.
+However, <code>FC00::/7 (and FC20::/7)</code> prefix used to identify Local IPv6 unicast addresses.
 All IPv6 users should be able to obtain IPv6 address space for use at their discretion and without artificial barriers between their network and the Internet.

 Loading scripts from files
 ------------